 - When the pie is ready, it should be removed from the oven, covered with foil and allowed to cool slightly and rest while the chips are finished and peas prepared.

-- The chips should be deep fried for a further six or seven minutes, until beautifully crisp and golden.
+- The chips should be deep-fried for a further 6 or 7 minutes, until beautifully crisp and golden.
 They should then be drained on kitchen towel.

-- The frozen peas should be added to a pan of boiling water and simmered for three minutes, before they are drained through a colander.
+- The frozen peas should be added to a pan of boiling water and simmered for 3 minutes, before they are drained through a colander.

 - The pie should be halved and plated.
 The chips and peas should be arranged alongside and seasoned with salt and malt vinegar.